Revisiting LangChain4J 6 Months Later | HackerNoon

 RAG allows the reading of data.
 MCP allows any API call to either access data dynamically or execute actions!

-- Stdio: Client starts a subprocess, and communication takes place over standard in and standard out.
+- stdio: The client launches a subprocess, and communication happens over standard in and standard out

 Dockerfile: